 Everyone who has biked a sizable hill knows the feeling.
 At first, it isn’t too bad.
 Momentum carries you into the first part of the incline.
 “This hill ain’t so bad!”

 That is sort of how it is with youth.
 Things come easy.
-If we are blessed the hill goes on for us,
+If we are blessed the hill goes on easy for us.
+But even in youth, into the hill, the legs start to strain.
+The breathing becomes more labored.

-The arms are having to pump harder to help out.
+The arms have to pump harder to help out.
 Now you see upon looking up that the hill

 seems so much longer and steeper than it did before—and harder.
 Yes, it gets